mitrais-cdc-js/Redux-Instagram/README.md

 ## Synopsis

 What is this?
-This is an example project using ReactJS and Redux to create an Instagram-like features.
+This is an example project using ReactJS and Redux to create an Instagram-like application.
 Users can login using this credentials for a demo:

 `Username: test`
 `Password: test`